 Charoite Properties, Meaning, Facts and Photos

-Large triangular shaped piece of the mineral charoite in the Smithsonian Natural History Museum
+Large triangular-shaped piece of the mineral charoite

 What is Charoite?

-Charoite was found in Yakutia also known as the Republic of Sakha.
+Charoite was found in Yakutia, also known as the Republic of Sakha.
 This area covers more than three million square kilometres in Russia's Far East (Siberia).

-In Russia charoite is known as 'sirenevyi kamen' (cиреневый kамень) meaning 'lilac stone'.
+In Russia, charoite is known as 'sirenevyi kamen' (cиреневый kамень), meaning 'lilac stone'.

 polished charoite mineral in a museum display cabinet